markqvist/Sideband/DEVELOPING.md

 - `make`
 - `adb` (available as a part of the `android-tools` package on Fedora, `adb` on Debian/Ubuntu, `android-platform-tools` on Brew Casks)
-- `python3`/`python3-dev(el)` (must be available as `python`)
+- `python3`/`python3-dev(el)` (must be available as `python`, on Ubuntu try `apt install python-is-python3`)
 - `patchelf`
 - `patch`
 - `perl`
+- `portaudio19-dev`
+- `libopus-dev`
+- `libogg-dev`
 - `buildozer` (see https://buildozer.readthedocs.io/en/latest/installation.html)
     - buildozer's PyPI hosted version is very far behind, therefore you should install from source at https://github.com/kivy/buildozer.git; this is easy with pipx `pipx install git+https://github.com/kivy/buildozer.git`.
     - buildozer needs `wheel` to run, but it is not currently marked as a dependency.
-If you are using pipx, you will need to inject it with `pipx inject wheel`.
+If you are using pipx, you will need to inject it with `pipx inject buildozer wheel`.
-- all of buildozer's Android dependencies (at the time of writing, the Debian packages `git zip unzip openjdk-17-jdk python3-pip autoconf libtool pkg-config zlib1g-dev libncurses5-dev libncursesw5-dev libtinfo5 cmake libffi-dev libssl-dev`) (Fedora/RHEL equivalents `git zip unzip java-17-openjdk java-17-openjdk-devel python3-pip autoconf libtool pkgconf-pkg-config ghc-zlib-devel ncurses-devel ncurses-compat-libs cmake libffi-devel openssl-devel`)
+- all of buildozer's Android dependencies
+  - Ubuntu 22.04 LTS packages `git zip unzip openjdk-17-jdk python3-pip autoconf libtool pkg-config zlib1g-dev libncurses5-dev libncursesw5-dev libtinfo5 cmake libffi-dev libssl-dev`
+  - Ubuntu 24.04 LTS packages `git zip unzip openjdk-17-jdk python3-pip autoconf libtool pkg-config zlib1g-dev libncurses-dev libtinfo6 cmake libffi-dev libssl-dev`
+  - Fedora 41 `git zip unzip java-17-openjdk java-17-openjdk-devel python3-pip autoconf libtool pkgconf-pkg-config ghc-zlib-devel ncurses-devel ncurses-compat-libs cmake libffi-devel openssl-devel`

 In the root directory of the repository, use `pip install .` to install the package from `setup.py`.
 The use of a `venv` is strongly recommended.